vorakl/vorakl.github.io/src.docs/content/articles/bash-sort.rst

 |

-Finally, we can perform reverse numerical sorting using only built-in functions:
+Finally, we can perform reverse numerical sorting using only the built-in function:

 .. code-block:: shell